SammyShaw/SammyShaw.github.io/_posts/_2022-01-20-customer-segmentation.md

 tags: [Customer Segmentation, Machine Learning, Clustering, Python]
 ---

-In this project we use k-means clustering to segment up the customer base in order to increase business understanding, and to enhance the relevancy of targeted messaging & customer communications.
+This project uses k-means clustering to segment up a grocery chain's customer base in order to increase understanding of shopping behavior, and thereby enhance the relevancy of targeted messaging & customer communications.

-# Table of contents
+## Table of contents

 - [00.
 Project Overview](#overview-main)
     - [Context](#overview-context)